SERIES > Innocent Devil's Harem

 all like the others.
 Plus, this was good for me too.
 It meant I could go

-searching for her sooner without having to worry about my sister wondering
+searching for her sooner without having to worry about Serenity wondering where

 “Okay,” I said in agreement.